OWASP/SecureTea-Project/README.md

 Wanna Contribute :
 ==================
-Join the OWASP Slack Channel and ask questions at #project-blt Github activity can be seen in #project-securetea
+Join the OWASP Slack Channel and ask questions at #project-securetea

 Roadmap :
 ==================